 If your bunion isn’t causing you significant pain or hasn’t grown very large, you may find that simply switching to more practical, comfortable footwear and other preventative care techniques.
 Furthermore, while bunion surgery is usually very safe, there are inherent risks to every procedure, especially if you have any complicating medical conditions.
 If your main concern is simply how your bunion looks, surgery is probably not for you.

-However, those who struggle with pain, stiffness, and swelling that won’t go away with rest or conservative care, surgery is often the best choice, especially when bunion pain is restricting your ability to accomplish or enjoy daily tasks.
+However, those who struggle with foot pain, stiffness, and swelling that won’t go away with rest or conservative care, surgery is often the best choice, especially when bunion pain is restricting your ability to accomplish or enjoy daily tasks.

 Surgical Procedures for Bunions